developer-zebra/developer-zebra-site/src/datawedge/7-2/guide/api/switchscanner/index.md

 ### Result Codes

-DataWedge returns the following error codes if the app includes the intent extras `RECEIVE_RESULT` and `COMMAND_IDENTIFIER` to enable the app to get results using the DataWedge result intent mechanism.
+DataWedge returns the following error codes if the app includes the intent extras `SEND_RESULT` and `COMMAND_IDENTIFIER` to enable the app to get results using the DataWedge result intent mechanism.
 See [Example](#examplecode), below.

 * **DATAWEDGE_DISABLED -** DataWedge is disabled
 * **NO_ACTIVE_PROFILE -**